Jaredk3nt/roldnd/World/races.md

 ## The races:

 The galaxy is full of vibrant sentient species that come each with a rich tapestry of history and characteristics.
 Choosing your race will help you define how you act, how you align, and the roles you can participate in.
+Races will give you boosts to your stats and special skills that make them unique from one another, besides their sometimes quite different appearances.

 Mold breaking is highly encouraged and can give very interesting back story to your characters that drive them to surpass the typicality's of their race.